 It’s this last point I want to highlight today.

 I’ve been walking dogs twice a day since 1998 when I got my first dog as an adult.
-Through rain, snow, blustery winds, heat waves and cold temperatures, I rarely missed a walk and never shortened them unless my dogs health or age required this.
-Every single day.
+Through rain, snow, blustery winds, heat waves and cold temperatures, I rarely missed a walk and never shortened them unless my dog’s health or age required it.

-This year that has changed.
-If it’s raining hard, we’ll skip our walk.
-If it is too cold (and especially windy), I’ll cut our walk from 1 hour to 45 minutes or 30 minutes or even 15 minutes.
+This year that’s changed.
+If it’s raining hard we’ll skip our walk.
+If it’s too cold I’ll cut our walk from 1 hour to as low as 15 minutes.

 If it’s really cold, we’ll skip the walk entirely.

 I’ve shortened walks almost every day this month.
-We’ve skipped a handful.
+We’ve skipped a handful when the rain, sleet and cold was too much.

 And you know what?
 It was fine – for me and for the dogs.

-When I used to explain my strict workout routines, my daily swimming program or my commitment to getting our walks in no matter what I would justify my obsessive behavior by saying, “I’m a little bit crazy – but I like it.”
+When I used to talk about my strict workout routines, my daily swimming program or my commitment to getting our walks in no matter what I would justify my obsessive behavior by saying, “I’m a little bit crazy – but I like it.”

-I’m starting to realize, I’m a little bit crazy and I don’t like it.
+I’m starting to realize, I’m a little bit crazy and I don’t always like it.

-Making a decision to not fight the weather is one step in a different direction.
+Making a decision to not fight the weather is one step in a better direction.